Annapurna Interactive

 Annapurna Games, LLC (trade name: Annapurna Interactive) is an American video game publisher and developer.
 The company was founded in 2016 as a division of Annapurna Pictures.
 It focuses on publishing innovative and emotive indie games.
-Notable video games published by Annapurna Interactive include What Remains of Edith Finch (2017), Donut County (2018), Outer Wilds (2019), Sayonara Wild Hearts (2019), Wattam (2019), Telling Lies (2019), Kentucky Route Zero (2020), Neon White (2022) and Stray (2022).
+In 2020 Annapurna launched an internal development studio.

-In 2020 Annapurna launched an internal development studio with its first project being the upcoming Blade Runner 2033: Labyrinth.
+Notable video games published by Annapurna Interactive include What Remains of Edith Finch (2017), Donut County (2018), Outer Wilds (2019), Sayonara Wild Hearts (2019), Wattam (2019), Telling Lies (2019), Kentucky Route Zero (2020), Neon White (2022), Stray (2022) and Silent Hill: Townfall (2026).

 History

 The company was founded as a division of Annapurna Pictures on December 1, 2016 to expand into the video game industry.
 Its early staff was composed of existing Annapurna executives, producer Neale Hemrajani, technology head James Masi along with several video game veterans, including Nathan Gary, Deborah Mars, Hector Sanchez, and Jeff Legaspi, who had worked in Sony Interactive Entertainment's Santa Monica Studio and Warner Bros.
 Interactive Entertainment.
 Jenova Chen was the company's advisor.
 The company aimed to publish games that are "personal, emotional, and original".
 Annapurna Interactive acquired games that were in development at Santa Monica Studio's external development division, including What Remains of Edith Finch and Wattam.

 On the day of establishment, the company announced several publishing deals it had signed with several independent developers.
 Some of the first games published by the company included Gorogoa, What Remains of Edith Finch, Wattam, and Florence.
 In 2017, Annapurna announced that it would begin publishing more games, which included The Artful Escape, Ashen, and Telling Lies.